The modern mid century plant stands are still making a buzz on Pinterest!

 However, what I will dwell on in this post is the few tips and things I learned from undertaking this project.

-7 Tips for Making A Modern Mid-Century Plant Stand
+7 Things you Need to Know before Making A Mid-Century Plant Stand

 So, have you made a modern mid century plant stand or are thinking about making one?
 Leave me a comment.
 What were your challenges?
 What did you learn from the process?